Why Do Writers Write?

 I sit down with hot tea, stand up, warm up tea cup, write some more, add lemon slice, find lavender candle for concentration; light it; write some more; wonder whether mailman has come, red flag on mailbox would tell me; jump up, bring in mail, don’t open in, sit on writing chair for more minutes (insert wee groan); faint pulse from Fitbit on my wrist reminds me to walk.

 Despite brief distractions, I manage to write for almost two hours.
 Thus, I write by fits and starts, allowing for my own humanity.
-Otherwise, I could wail, “I can’t concentrate.
+Otherwise, I could wail, “I can’t concentrate!”
 But then I would give up.
-I won’t do that!
+That I will not do..

 According to Flaherty: